 Only Worth Trading Grand Slams

 I often get emails from people who want to start learning how to trade tennis ahead of a big grand slam like Wimbledon or The US Open.
 Many of these people will just trade that tournament and depending on how it goes they then might just give the whole thing a miss since they feel the smaller tournaments offer less opportunities.
 In my experience, the opposite is true.
 I actually find the best opportunities pop up in the smaller tournaments with less prize money on offer.
-Those who read this issue of The Trend Report will know exactly what I mean by that.
 The truth is that with less eyes on a match you are much more likely to spot prices that are simply wrong and also spot players that are just not up for it.

 Lay Low, Back High and You Will Win Easily